 For the past few years BIOS has hosted the Groundswell Lionfish Tournament, which gives individuals with lionfish culling permits the opportunity to contribute their day's catch to the tournament's total number of fish, adding to the samples available for research.
 The tournaments also feature educational displays by the Lionfish Taskforce, lionfish handling demonstrations, and a lionfish tasting.

-BIOS’s Kaitlin Baird chairs the education and outreach efforts of the taskforce, and is author of the education and outreach plan which works in collaboration with the overall taskforce management plan.
+BIOS’s Kaitlin Noyes chairs the education and outreach efforts of the taskforce, and is author of the education and outreach plan which works in collaboration with the overall taskforce management plan.
 BIOS participated in the design of a “Lionfish and other Invasive Species" exhibit which was shown at the Bermuda Underwater Exploration Institute and Kaitlin chaired the 5-part lecture series which funded the exhibit.